code-differently/Assessment-PAIN/README.md

 You will need to watch this video before you start the assessment, REGEX is a big part of the solution.
 [REGEX](https://www.youtube.com/watch?v=rhzKDrUiJVk).

-You can test your REGEX ideas using this website [regexr.com](https://regexr.com/)
+You can MainTest your REGEX ideas using this website [regexr.com](https://regexr.com/)

 You will have 5 hours to get as far as you can.
 Once the time is up, push up your changes, and create a pull request.